-Food security, but mainly hunger around the world can clearly be seen as a strong candidate for a situation of Global Market Failure, and certainly also as an institutional failure.
+Food security, but mainly hunger around the world can clearly be seen as a strong candidate for a situation of Global Market Failure.
 Many different views and perspectives are possible, but the facts can be summarized in many situations with availability of land and labor, consumption potential available, but system failure to overcome the poverty cycle with more production and more consumption.

 At this moment it is not possible to continue exploring the importance of Markets in any economy and food system, and respective efficiency considerations along with the possible ways to quantify "markets quality and efficiency."
 However the importance of markets in the food system is stressed, along with the limits and constraints for proper functions, but those issues deserve a specific analysis that cannot be pursued here.
-Today the objective is only to point out different perspectives and opportunities for more possible contributions from science and knowledge.
+Today the objective is only to point out different perspectives and opportunities for more contributions from science and knowledge.